nareens/password-validation/README.md

 ## Features

-check your password deppeng on condetions in the page
+check your password match the condetions in the page